Lotte New York Palace Hotel

-Lotte New York Palace Hotel is a luxury hotel in the Midtown Manhattan neighborhood of New York City, at the corner of 50th Street and Madison Avenue.
+Lotte New York Palace Hotel is a luxury hotel in the Midtown area of Manhattan in New York City, at the corner of 50th Street and Madison Avenue.
 It was originally developed between 1977 and 1980 by Harry Helmsley.
 The hotel consists of a portion of the Villard Houses, built in the 1880s by McKim, Mead & White, which are New York City designated landmarks and listed on the National Register of Historic Places.
 It also includes a 51-story skyscraper designed by Emery Roth & Sons and completed in 1980.

 The Villard Houses, arranged in a U-shaped plan, consist of three wings surrounding a central courtyard on the east side of Madison Avenue.
 The houses' center wing serves as a lobby, while the south wing serves as an event space.
 Behind the Villard Houses to the east is the modern skyscraper addition.
 As of 2021, the hotel has 909 rooms and suites.
 The top floors of the skyscraper are known as the Towers, which consist of 176 luxury units.
 Among the units in the Towers are four ornate triplex suites, each with their own decorations, as well as four other specialty suites.

 The Helmsley Palace Hotel opened in 1981 and was operated by Helmsley until 1992.
 As part of a bankruptcy proceeding, it was sold in 1993 to the Sultan of Brunei, who completely renovated the hotel and Villard Houses.
-The government of Brunei took over the hotel from the royal family in the late 2000s.
+The government of Brunei took over the hotel from the royal family in 2009.
 Northwood Investors, an American real estate investment firm, bought the hotel from the government of Brunei in 2011 and renovated it.
 The hotel was sold again in 2015 to Korean luxury hotel operator Lotte Hotels & Resorts, which renamed it the Lotte New York Palace Hotel.

 Site

 The hotel is located in the Midtown Manhattan neighborhood of New York City, bounded by Madison Avenue to the west, 51st Street to the north, and 50th Street to the south.
-The hotel's land lot is "L"-shaped and contains a 55-story skyscraper, along with most of the Villard Houses to the west.
+The hotel's land lot is L-shaped and contains a 55-story skyscraper, along with most of the Villard Houses to the west.
 The lot, carrying the address 455 Madison Avenue, has a frontage of 140 ft on Madison Avenue and 200 ft on 50th Street, and it covers 35,720 ft2.
 The northernmost of the Villard Houses is on a separate land lot at 457 Madison Avenue.
 Nearby buildings include Olympic Tower, 11 East 51st Street, and 488 Madison Avenue to the northwest; St. Patrick's Cathedral to the west; and 18 East 50th Street and the Swiss Bank Tower to the southwest.